dennisreimann/d11n.net/articles/659474-bitcoin-history-advent-calendar.md

     > Current estimates of total worldwide household wealth that I have found range from $100 trillion to $300 trillion.
     > With 20 million coins, that gives each coin a value of about $10 million.

-    Reading this at face value, this experiment doesn't fully work out for me.
+    Reading this at face value, the thought experiment doesn't fully work out for me.
     Because in that scenario it seems a little weird to relate the price to another currency;
-    Especially with the current situation where exuberant money printing is debasing every other currency, this feels like measuring with a rubber band.
+    especially with the current situation where exuberant money printing is debasing every other currency, this feels like measuring with a rubber band.

     If one reads *monetary wealth* as an example of *purchasing power*, I think he was right onto it:
     It makes you realize, that bitcoin would be [Everything there is, divided by 21 million](https://www.youtube.com/watch?v=2pDlaOGA2ac).

+4. While we are at the topic of price:
+    The first known transaction, which traded bitcoin for fiat currency was [made by Martti Malmi](https://twitter.com/marttimalmi/status/423455561703624704).
+    He sold 5,050 BTC for $5,02 on October 12th, 2009.
+    From todays perspective – with 1 BTC being priced at ~$19k – these 5050 BTC are worth almost one hundred million US Dollar.
+    Yes, that's a 1 and many 0s.

+    Another now famous transaction was done by Laszlo Hanyecz on May 18th 2010:
+    It was the first purchase of a real-world good with bitcoin, sparked by [Laszlo desiring something tasty](https://bitcointalk.org/index.php?topic=137.0) to eat…

+    > I'll pay 10,000 bitcoins for a couple of pizzas.. like maybe 2 large ones so I have some left over for the next day.
+    > I like having left over pizza to nibble on later.
+    > You can make the pizza yourself and bring it to my house or order it for me from a delivery place,
+    > but what I'm aiming for is getting food delivered in exchange for bitcoins where I don't have to order or prepare it myself, […]

+    According to the calculation above, that’s now a 2 and many 0s.
+    Though this can be seen as a very expensive purchase in retrospective, boths sides of the deal were very happy with the trade back then.
+    And for the community, the ["Bitcoin Pizza Day"](https://happybitcoinpizzaday.com/) is a very important milestone, that we celebrate with a delicious feast. 🍕

+5. Now that we know that bitcoins can be worth a lot:
+   Did you also know that the subsidy of the first Bitcoin block is [not spendable](https://github.com/bitcoin/bitcoin/blob/b549cb1bd2cc4c6d7daeccdd06915bec590e90ca/src/validation.cpp#L1960)?
+    The so called [Genesis block](https://en.bitcoin.it/wiki/Genesis_block) is hardcoded into the software.
+    As it has no connection to a previous block, validating the [coinbase transaction](https://en.bitcoin.it/wiki/Coinbase) would fail.
+    This is most likely the reason it gets deliberately skipped and hence also is not included in the UTXO set.

+    Damn, that makes bitcoin even more scarce. 😉

 </div>